andrewgreen76/flygreen/README.md

 __________________________________________________________________________

 ECE and programming :
-- creating a custom assembly language, programming for fetch-decode-execute cycles
+- creating a custom assembly language , programming for fetch-decode-execute cycles

 C programming :
 - type punning (with pointers)